Bakery expands to Beavercreek, city leaders optimistic about future economy

-BEAVERCREEK, Ohio (WDTN) — Nothing Budnt Cakes just opened off of N. Fairfield Road in Beavercreek, and community leaders believe this is another sign the economy is bouncing back during the COVID-19 pandemic.
+BEAVERCREEK, Ohio (WDTN) – Nothing Bundt Cakes just opened off of N. Fairfield Road in Beavercreek, and community leaders believe this is another sign the economy is bouncing back during the COVID-19 pandemic.

 Renee and Jeff Hall celebrated the grand opening of their second Nothing Bundt Cakes location on Friday, January 21, 2022.
 Their first store is in Miamisburg.